Claudia Peña Salinas

 Claudia Peña Salinas (1975) is a mixed media artist specializing in sculpture, painting, photography, and installation.

 Biography

 Salinas was born in Montemorelos, Nuevo León, Mexico, and is now a resident of Brooklyn, New York.
 Her work draws inspiration from indigenous perspectives and worldviews, with a focus on raising awareness of the shared cultural memory of the Americas.

 Salinas earned a Bachelor of Fine Art from the Art Institute of Chicago (1999) and a Master of Fine Arts from Hunter College in New York (2009).
 She also studied abroad at the Frank Mohr Institute in Groningen, Netherlands, and did an independent study at the New York Studio Program (AICAD) in New York.
 Salinas also completed residencies at the Contemporary Artist Center at North Adams, Massachusetts in 2005; SOMA in Mexico City in 2011; and the Process Space at Governors Island, New York in 2016.

-In 2021 Salinas was the recipient of a MacDowell Fellowship.
+In 2021 Salinas received a MacDowell Fellowship.